-David Bacon's acting career was slowly getting off the ground in 1943.
+David Bacon's acting career slowly got off the ground in 1943.
 He had small roles in Hughes' pictures, and Hughes agreed to loan him to Republic Pictures.
-Republic was producer of many serials, including a 12-part series about the Masked Marvel.
-The Masked Marvel was a man in a business suit whose face was obscured by an iron mask.
+Republic produced many serials, including a 12-part series about the Masked Marvel.
+The Masked Marvel was a man in a business suit with a face obscured by an iron mask.
 His mission was to fight Japanese spies.

-Bacon was part of the team that investigated the spying, one of four men who included the Masked Marvel.
-Bacon landed the role because four other actors had gotten injured and could not play the part.
+Bacon belonged to the four-man team, which included the Masked Marvel, that investigated the spying.
+He landed the role because four other actors had gotten injured and could not play the part.
 He joked that the role would probably lead to an injury.
 Then he was murdered.

-Greta's pregnancy was a difficult one, and in the aftermath of David's death she lost the baby.
+Greta had a difficult pregnancy, and in the aftermath of David's death she lost the baby.
 Police investigated the case for months.
-David had been stabbed with a knife with a six-inch blade.
-It was never recovered.
+David had been stabbed with a knife with a six-inch blade, but no one ever recovered it.
 The theories run from the wild to the pedestrian.

-Some speculated it was a hitchhiker who killed David Bacon.
-Greta later told people she believed Howard Hughes was involved in the murder, that it was tied to a homosexual affair between Hughes and Bacon.
-Others speculated it was the offshoot of a blackmail attempt gone wrong.
-David was found with a camera in his car.
+Some speculated a hitchhiker killed David Bacon.
+Greta later told people she believed Howard Hughes had something to do with the murder, that it had to do with a homosexual affair between Hughes and Bacon.
+Others speculated the murder resulted from a blackmail attempt gone wrong.
+Police found David's body in the car with a camera in his car.
 A roll of film inside contained just one photo, a picture of David standing nude at the beach.